César Rendueles

-César Rendueles (born 1975, Girona) is a Spanish sociologist and essayist.
+César Rendueles Menéndez de Llano (born 28 November 1975, Girona) is a Spanish sociologist and essayist.

 Life

 Although born in Girona, he grew up in Gijon and lives in Madrid.
 He holds a Ph.D. in philosophy, was an associate professor at the Carlos III University and visiting professor at the National University of Colombia.
 He currently teaches sociology at the Complutense University of Madrid.
 He was a founding member of the cultural intervention group Ladinamo, which edited the magazine of the same name.
 He directed cultural projects for eight years (2003-2012) at the Circulo de Bellas Artes (Society of Fine Arts) in Madrid.
 He often writes on epistemology, political philosophy and cultural criticism in specialized journals.

 He published two collections of works of Karl Marx: an anthology of Capital and a selection of texts on historical materialism.

 He also edited classic essays by authors such as Walter Benjamin, Karl Polanyi or Jeremy Bentham and worked as a translator.

 In 2011 he was curator of the exhibition Walter Benjamin: Constellations.